pythonnz/rules/constitution/constitution.md

   appointee must, before appointment, supply a signed consent to appointment and a certificate that the nominee is not disqualified from being appointed or holding office as an **Officer** (as described in the 'Qualification of Officers' rule above).
-  Any such appointment must be ratified at the next **Annual General Meeting**.

 - (ii) A candidate's written nomination, accompanied by the written consent of the nominee with a certificate that the nominee is not disqualified from being appointed